Sammons/ts-import-assistance/README.md

 This software is utterly free and open, and the authors are not responsible for any consequences of its existence (MIT license).

+# 0.0.8

+* Nothing would happen if the selection was led with an ignored special character.

 # 0.0.7

 * Stop accepting more special characters